 Because information you receive from your peripheral vision, that’s the side of your eyes, hits you subliminally, that means below the threshold and has more emotional content.
-Therefore, if you leave information, whether this be reports, files, letters on the side of your desk you’ll see them out of the corner of your eye and those reports will now be saying “remember me, you’ve got to work on me.”
+Therefore, if you leave information, whether this be reports, files, or letters, on the side of your desk, you’ll see them out of the corner of your eye, and those reports will now be saying, “Remember me, you’ve got to work on me.”

-A clear desk policy will create increased focus and concentration and help you burn through more work than ever before!
+A clear desk policy will increase focus and concentration and help you burn through more work than ever.

 #2 Stop… handling the same task more than once

-Every time you say ‘yes’ to something that is unimportant, you are saying ‘no’ to something that is important.
+Every time you say ‘yes’ to something unimportant, you say ‘no’ to something important.

 You can’t be all things to all people.
 Know your priorities.
 Know your goals.
-Know what needs to get done over the coming weeks and months for you to feel that you have played your best game.
+Know what needs to be done over the coming weeks and months to feel that you have played your best game.

 #5 Stop… attending meetings for meetings’ sake

-How many times have you walked away from a meeting and said; ‘that was a complete waste of time!’
-Maybe if you’d have challenged whether it was needed in the first place you could have got back a valuable hour or two.
-Start questioning whether a meeting REALLY needs to take places, where it actually adds any value and whether it needs to happen at all.
+How often have you walked away from a meeting and said, ‘That was a complete waste of time!’
+Maybe if you’d have challenged whether it was needed in the first place, you could have got back a valuable hour or two.
+Start questioning whether a meeting needs to occur, where it adds any value, and whether it needs to happen.